ggioffreda/glued-store/README.md

 Usage
 -----

-This can be used as a standalone library or server for easily storing data into RethinkDB from different sources.
+This can be used as a standalone library or micro service for storing data (objects) into RethinkDB from any number of sources.

 **Example: Using Logstash to centralise your logs into a RethinkDB database**